Double cone (biology)

 Double cones (DCs), known as twin cones when the two members are the same, are two cone cells (colour detecting photoreceptors) joined together that may also be coupled optically/electrically.
-They are the most common type of cone cells in fish, reptiles, birds, and monotremes such as the platypus and are present in most vertebrates, though they have been noted as absent in most placental mammals (including humans), elasmobranchs and catfish.
+They are the most common type of cone cells in fish, reptiles, birds, and monotremes such as the platypus and are present in most vertebrates, though they are absent in most placental mammals (including humans), elasmobranchs, and catfish.
 There are many gap junctions between the cells of fish double cones.
-Their function, if they have any unique function compared to single cones, is largely unknown; proposed uses include achromatic (non-colour vision) tasks such as detecting luminance, motion and polarization vision.
+If they have a unique function compared to single cones, it is unknown.
+Proposed uses include achromatic (non-colour vision) tasks such as visually perceiving luminance, motion, and polarization.

-Some double cones have members with same opsin (twin cones), while others have members with different cone types (members have a different spectral sensitivity).
+Some double cones have the same opsin (twin cones), while others combine different cone types with different spectral sensitivity.
 Behavioural research on the reef dwelling triggerfish Rhinecanthus aculeatus has provided evidence that individual members of double cones can act as independent channels of colour information.

-In a book about vision in fishes, James Bowmaker writes that double cones tend to be sensitive to longer wavelengths of light than single cones.
-He also states that the single cones are usually smaller than the individual members of the double cones.
+In regards to vision in fishes, (Bowmaker 1990) writes that double cones tend to be sensitive to longer wavelengths of light than single cones, and that the single cones are usually smaller than the individual members of the double cones.